 The survey was undertaken by Ipsos MRBI on behalf of the Reform Delivery Office in the Department of Public Expenditure and Reform, following an open tendering process.

-The fieldwork was carried out in Q1 2017 with over 2,000 face-to-face interviews conducted nationwide.
-Quotas were applied to ensure the sample was representative of age, gender, region and social class.
+The fieldwork was conducted in Q1 2017, with over 2,000 face-to-face interviews nationwide.
+Quotas were applied to ensure the sample represented age, gender, region and social class.
 This is the seventh such survey which allows for benchmarking against previous results.

 The full results of the survey, and an accompanying infographic, can be seen here.

-It is also intended to publish the data sets underpinning the survey on the Open Data Portal.
-This reflects the Government’s commitment to promote innovation and transparency through the publication of Irish public sector data in open, free and reusable formats.
+It also intends to publish the data sets underpinning the survey on the Open Data Portal.
+This reflects the Government’s commitment to promoting innovation and transparency by publishing Irish public sector data in open, free and reusable formats.

-This survey complements the Civil Service Business Customer Survey 2016 which was published by DPER in January 2017.
-This was a survey of 534 business conducted by telephone by Perceptive Insight.
-That survey found that 82% of businesses were satisfied with the service they received during their last transaction and 82% were satisfied with the outcome of this interaction.
+This survey complements the Civil Service Business Customer Survey 2016, which DPER published in January 2017.
+This was a survey of 534 businesses conducted by telephone by Perceptive Insight.
+That survey found that 82% of companies were satisfied with the service they received during their last transaction, and 82% were satisfied with the outcome of this interaction.
 Perceptive Insight is a market research firm based in Belfast which was selected following an open tender process.